 Interurbans were the “light rail” systems of their day, often connecting a series of small hamlets with miles of track in open countryside.
 Whole networks of them grew, some in competition, but most interconnected like legs of a relay race.
 It was possible, for example, to travel from Chicago to New York on interurbans — but I wouldn’t recommend it: it would have taken days and involved more than a dozen different lines.

-The greatest concentration of interurban service was in the Midwest — the states of Ohio, Indiana, and Illinois — but they existed everywhere, even in remote parts the southwest and mountainous regions.
-Pacific Electric served the southern California region during 1901-1961 and grew to more than 1,000 miles of track that extended from San Fernando to Newport Beach and as far east as Redlands.
+The greatest concentration of interurban service was in the Midwest — the states of Ohio, Indiana, and Illinois — but they existed everywhere, even in remote parts of the southwest and mountain regions.
+Pacific Electric served Southern California during 1901-1961 and grew to more than 1,000 miles of track that extended from San Fernando to Newport Beach and as far east as Redlands.
 In the 1920s, it was the largest electric railway system in the world; sadly, now most of its routes are freeways and its cars have become artificial reefs in the Pacific Ocean.
 Go figure.
 Wanna bet that L.A. would like to have it back?

 It was also natural for the NITC to have spun off a trolley line for the city itself, a one-way track making a weird figure-eight from the depot at Broad and Louisa through most of the neighborhoods.
 A spur line served the cemeteries (for deliveries and the occasional well-attended burial) and another seasonal track broke off for the fairgrounds on the west bank of the Mighty Muskrat.